Insurance for Home Health Aides and Businesses in New Hampshire

 - General Liability insurance– When a patient slips or falls, they need to be taken to the emergency department.
 While visiting a patient’s home, you accidentally drop and break an expensive vase.
 These are just two possible claims that General Liability insurance could help with.

-- – Your knowledge and skill are important to patients and their families.
+- Professional Liability insurance – Your knowledge and skill are important to patients and their families.
 A negligence lawsuit or any other Professional Liability claim could be brought against you if your care is not up to standard.

-- Insurance– Healthcare agencies can store sensitive patient information.
+- Cyber Liability insurance– Healthcare agencies can store sensitive patient information.
 Cyber Liability insurance can be helpful if you are the victim of a data leak or another malicious attack.

-BizInsure will help agencies and home-health aides to find business insurance that addresses the unique risks you face every day.
+BizInsure can help home-health aides and agencies to find business insurance that addresses the unique risks you face.